rockstor/rockstor-doc/contribute/contribute.rst

 This would thus return the specific hardware instance to a recognised upgrade path and also verify that the released rpm, fix included, works as intended.

-All :ref:`import_data` and :ref:`config_backup` functionality is supported similarly;
-as there is no source difference between a source and rpm install, just the packaging/update/support service.
-Unless of course there has been a breaking change involved in the submitted code.
+All :ref:`import_data` and :ref:`config_backup` functionality is supported similarly as there is no source difference between a source and rpm install, just the packaging/update/support service, unless of course there has been a breaking change involved in the submitted code.
-Breaking changes in these areas are strongly discouraged but unavoidable at time.
+Breaking changes in these areas are strongly discouraged but unavoidable at times.
-An example: one cannot restore a new features settings to an older Rockstor instance.
+An example: one cannot restore a new feature's settings to an older Rockstor instance.

 Change -> Test cycle
 --------------------

 Changes fall into two main categories.

-1. Backend changes involving python coding.
+1. Backend changes involving Python coding.
-2. Frontend changes involving javascript, html and css.
+2. Frontend changes involving JavaScript, HTML and CSS.

 To test any change, you need to transfer files from your laptop to the VM: